Equiangular lines via matrix projection: Concluding remarks

-\item It would be interesting to obtain generalizations of our results to arbitrary spherical $L$-codes in $\R^r$ with $|L| = s$, i.e.\ to $s$-distance sets for $s \geq 2$, as well as for $L = [-1, \alpha]$, i.e.\ the classical spherical codes question which is equivalent to packing spherical caps on a sphere in $\R^r$.
+\item It would be interesting to obtain generalizations of our results to arbitrary spherical $L$-codes in $\R^r$ with $|L| = s$, i.e.\ to $s$-distance sets for $s \geq 2$, as well as for $L = [-1, \alpha]$, i.e.\ the classical coding theory question which is equivalent to packing spherical caps on a sphere in $\R^r$.
+In particular, as a first step towards understanding $[-1, \alpha]$-codes, it would be interesting to see if our methods can be applied for $[-\alpha, \alpha]$-codes.

 \item We expect that our approach should extend beyond lines to higher-order equiangular subspaces with respect to different notions of angle, which are described in \cite{BS19}.
 In particular, we predict that our methods can be generalized to equiangular subspaces with respect to the chordal distance.